SubhamMurarka/StreakInterviewAssignment/README.md

 step 2 -> Number of channels = Number of pipeline connections.
 Previous stage writes and next stage reads.

-step 3 -> Next stage keeps executing until writing or previous channel is not closed. this is followed in the complete chain/pipeline.
+step 3 -> Next stage keeps reading until previous channel is writing or not closed. this is followed in the complete chain/pipeline.

-step 4 -> Main routine finally reads from last channel and hence no pre-exit and proper synchronisation of channels.
+step 4 -> Main routine finally reads from last channel and hence no pre-exit and proper synchronisation of routines.

 ## Insights